 Today, the residents of the Southern Cone are mostly of European or mixed European and indigenous ancestry, with most Argentines, Uruguayans, and Chileans identifying with their European roots.
 By contrast, Paraguayans are proud of their mixed Spanish and indigenous Guaraní heritage, viewing it as the fundamental aspect of Paraguayan national identity.
-Some 2.4% of Argentines and Uruguayans and 2% of Paraguayans identify solely as indigenous, compared to 13% of Chileans.
+Some 2.4% of Argentines and Uruguayans and 5% of Paraguayans identify solely as indigenous, compared to 11% of Chileans.
 Almost 5% of Uruguayans claim a Black identity, and a small number of Chileans and Argentines also have African ancestry.
 Generally, indigenous and Black residents across the region tend to be poorer, less educated, and face discrimination.
 Indigenous communities also struggle to attain rights to their traditional lands.

 All the Southern Cone countries today are presidential republics.
 Since the 1983 return of democracy, most Argentine Presidents have been adherents of Peronism - the populist and nationalist policies espoused by former President Perón.
-Taking office in 2023, President Javier Gerardo Milei is taking a different approach and describes himself as an "anarcho-capitalist" seeking to reduce bureaucracy in the Argentine government.
+Elected in 2019, President Alberto Fernández has the former two-term President Cristina Fernández de Kirchner as his Vice President.